 To reach the Trift bridge, the remarkable hanging bridge in Switzerland, we took the gondola from Meiringen and hiked all the way through the Trift valley till its breathtaking glacial area.
-From the top station it takes around 1.5-2 hours hike where we enjoyed the sight of rushing waters and surrounding mountains till the jewel of the journey – the Trift bridge.
+From the top station the Trift Bridge hike takes around 1.5-2 hours.
+Along that we enjoyed the sight of rushing waters and surrounding mountains till the jewel of the journey – the Trift bridge, itself.
 You won’t be bored on the trail as the scenery around you is quite engaging.
 The hike is a bit demanding especially at the beginning as the trail goes upwards through the mountain.
 Also there is little shade throughout so having hats or caps is advisable.
 We can’t complain from the heat though, as every now & then we stopped and refreshed from the running springs.
 On the way to the suspension bridge & back we encountered few lovely sheep and goats that are used to hikers.
 They immediately pose when you try to take a picture 😁.
 As you get closer you will start to have a glimpse of the Trift bridge.
 We advise to take photos from this angle as it’s the best place where you can capture the full bridge with the valley.
 Despite the nature of the trail, we saw several families with young kids on the way.
 It was motivating to see kids running ahead of their parents!
 So we would consider the trift bridge hike family-suitable.

-After a bit of self encouragement we finally reached the bridge.
-Hanging at 100 metres high, the breathtaking 170 metres long Trift Bridge is one of the longest pedestrian-only suspension bridge in the Swiss Alps.
-It spans the Trift lake and glacier.
+After a bit of self encouragement we finally reached the Trift bridge.
+Hanging at 100 metres high, the breathtaking 170 metres long Trift Bridge is one of the longest pedestrian-only suspension bridge in Switzerland & the Swiss Alps.
+This hanging bridge spans the Trift lake and glacier.
 Crossing it gives such an adrenaline rush especially if it’s a bit windy or if there is someone clumsy walking on it just behind you 😁.
-The original bridge was built in 2004, after the ice of the Trift glacier had retreated so far that it was impassable.
-It was replaced by the current bridge in 2009, based on the Nepalese 3-rope bridge design.
+The original hanging bridge in Switzerland was built in 2004, after the ice of the Trift glacier had retreated so far that it was impassable.
+It was replaced by the current suspension bridge in 2009, based on the Nepalese 3-rope bridge design.
 We took a small pause at the other side of the bridge, glancing at the glacier.
 It’s heartbreaking to see how glaciers are shrinking every year and that we might be the last generations to see them in real.
 We were lucky on the way back of the Trift bridge hike!
 It just started drizzling the moment we made it to the gondola station!
 Hint Try to book ahead your slot on the gondola to the valley from Meiringen as on a good weather day, there is a long waiting line and it might take at least an hour till your spot arrives.